hmrc/pillar2-service-guide/source/documentation/index.md

 </tr>
 <tr>
 <td>Charge reference</td>
 <td>Identifier for any liabilities specified in the return.
-(Nil returns have no charge so don’t require a charge reference).</td>
+Nil returns have no charge so don’t require a charge reference.</td>
 </tr>
 </tbody>
 </table>